-"Thanks."
-I said trying not to sound ungrateful.
+"Thanks," I said, trying not to sound ungrateful.
 "I know this came from the heart."

-"Woe.
+"Oh.
 This is so nice of you.
 How did you…I mean why me?
 Why not Barbarius or Apollus?"

 "You are welcome.
 I hope it gives you strength you need in the coming days when you must face insurmountable challenges."

-"You are safe now.
-I can rest in peace a little easier.
-I do not know what the future lays; where I will be a day from now, a week, month, a year, or years away.
+"You and Romeos are my loyal friends," I said, dropping down to his eye-level.
+"You always seem to know where to find me," I said stroking his head.
+"I do not know what the future lays or where I will be a day, a week, a month, or a year from now.
 But I hope I can grow into the person that I was meant to be."

 "Any last regrets?"

-"No. Not yet."
-He said sternly with his eyes fixed on the misty sea.
-Barbarius walked up the ramp to the boat.
-On the boat, two men were playing a game of Roman chess, with one of them being Gaius.
-It was a game of strategy in which the object of the game is to take out the piece of the opponent by surrounding your pieces between two of your color pieces.
+"Not yet," he said firmly.
+His gaze drifted from the short sailor and into the foamy sea ahead.
+Barbarius walked up the slanted ramp and onto the boat.
+Already on board, two men were sitting on the deck playing a game of Roman chess.
+One of them was Gaius.
+It was a game of strategy in which the object of the game is to take out the piece of the opponent by surrounding their pieces between two of your color pieces.